Financial literacy for kids: Teaching kids about money

 4. Help them create good spending habits with a debit card

-As your child enters the teen years, it may be time for them to open a checking account and teach them how to responsibly use a debit card.
-There are a variety of debit card options for minors – consider researching them with your teen.
+As your child enters the teen years, it may be time to open a checking account and teach them how to responsibly use a debit card.
+There are a variety of debit card options for minors — consider researching them with your teen.

+Once you determine the right option for your family, talk openly about how the card should be used.
 Think of this trial run as your teen’s "debit card with training wheels" period.
 Like an allowance, a debit card can help teach kids about money by giving them the responsibility of budgeting their expenses.

-Talk to your financial advisor
+9. Introduce them to your Ameriprise financial advisor

 Or, request an appointment online to speak with an advisor.